bgro/django-mantis/docs/installation.rst

 .. contents::

 -------------------
 Manual installation
 -------------------

+*ATTENTION*: Please do not use the master branch for fresh installs; use the development branch and follow the installation instructions outlined `in the development branch`_

+.. _in the development branch: http://django-mantis.readthedocs.org/en/development/

 The installation instructions below have been tested on an out-of-the-box installation of  `Ubuntu Desktop 12.04 LTS`_